Saint-St/checKRA-supaApp-release/README.md

 * **Effortless Verification:** Select taxpayer type (Kenyan Resident, Non-Resident, or Company) and enter ID or PIN to get real-time results.
 * **Token-Based Access:** All verifications require tokens (no free tier).
 Buy tokens via M-Pesa as needed.
-* **Token Management:** View balance in-app.
-Each check consumes one token.
+* **Token Management:**  Each check consumes one token.
 Tokens are deleted once used up.
 * **Simple UI:** Clean Kenyan-themed interface with animations and clear error alerts.
 Online-only to guarantee up-to-date data.

 ---